CAD97/generativity/README.md

 argument, such as crossbeam's scoped threads, to make the containing scope the safe, wrapped scope if they so desire the trade-off of macro versus closure indentation.

-It's important to note that lifetimes are only trusted to cary lifetime brands when they are in fact invariant.
+It's important to note that lifetimes are only trusted to carry lifetime brands when they are in fact invariant.
 Variant lifetimes, such as `&'a T`, can be shrunk to fit the expected lifetime; `&'static T` can be used where `&'a T` is expected, for any `'a`.